ctzurcanu/virtues/docs/virtues.md

 1. Xenia (Hospitality): Highly praised and embedded in Greek custom, xenia is the generosity and courtesy shown to those who are far from home.
     1. Charity

-## Islam

-1. Tawheed (Belief in the Oneness of God): The most fundamental Islamic virtue, it encompasses complete faith in the oneness and sovereignty of Allah.
-    1. Faith
-1. Adl (Justice): Acting justly and ensuring fairness and equity is a central tenet in Islam.
-It is not just a moral virtue but also an obligation in all aspects of life.
-    1. Justice
-1. Ihsan (Benevolence/Excellence): This virtue means to do things with perfection, beauty, and excellence, and to act benevolently.
-It also involves being conscious of God at all times.
-    1. Charity
-    1. Faith, Clarity
-1. Sabr (Patience): Highly valued, patience in the face of hardship, and perseverance in adhering to righteous behavior are considered essential.
-    1. Fortitude
-1. Shukr (Gratitude): Being grateful to Allah for His blessings is a key virtue.
-Gratitude is expressed through prayer, praise, and conduct.
-    1. Hope
-1. Rahmah (Mercy and Compassion): Mercy, as exemplified by the Prophet Muhammad, is a central virtue.
-Muslims are encouraged to show compassion and kindness to all of God's creations.
-    1.
-1. Sadaqah (Charitable Giving): Beyond obligatory almsgiving (Zakat), voluntary charity is highly commended, reflecting compassion and generosity.
-    1. Charity
-1. Tawbah (Repentance): Continually seeking forgiveness from Allah and turning away from sin are fundamental aspects of Islamic virtue.
-    1. Hope
-1. Taqwa (God-consciousness/Piety): This encompasses being aware of God in all aspects of one’s life, obeying His commands, and avoiding His prohibitions.
-    1. Faith
-1. Haya (Modesty and Humility): It involves modesty not just in dress and behavior but also in attitude, promoting humility and decency.
-    1. Prudence
-1. Amanah (Trustworthiness): Being reliable and trustworthy in all affairs, including both personal and communal matters.
-    1. Justice
-1. Ilm (Knowledge and Wisdom): Seeking knowledge is considered an act of worship in Islam.
-Wisdom in using this knowledge is also highly valued.
-    1. Justice
-1. Akhlaq (Good Character and Manners): The Prophet Muhammad placed great emphasis on good character, kindness, forgiveness, and courtesy in interactions.
-    1. Temperance